ScrapCodes/FIPS-compliance/blogs/spark-meets-fips.md

     spark.ssl.needClientAuth        false
     spark.ssl.protocol      TLSv1.2

+## Finally, can we have a docker image with all that packed in?
+Yes, checkout the ubi7/ubi8 based docker images for both Spark2 and Spark3 in [docker](docker/) folder.

+They are published for ready use on docker hub, as follows:

+1) Based on spark 2.4.5
+    a) scrapcodes/spark:v2.4.5-ubi7-ibm-sdk
+    b) scrapcodes/spark:v2.4.5-ubi7-ibm-sdk-fips-mode
+2) Based on spark 3.1.x
+    a) scrapcodes/v3.1.0-5052d9557d-ubi7-ibm-sdk-fips
+    b) scrapcodes/v3.1.0-5052d9557d-ubi7-ibm-sdk

 # References

 1. How to configure IBM SDK to use cryptographic h/w accelerators and PKCS11. [link](https://www.ibm.com/support/knowledgecenter/en/SSYKE2_8.0.0/com.ibm.java.security.component.80.doc/security-component/pkcs11implDocs/hardwareconfig.html)
 2. Does the use of IBM SDK with FIPS mode, guarantees the FIPS compliance of application running on top of it?
     > The property does not verify that you are using the correct protocol or cipher suites that are required for FIPS 140-2 compliance
 [link](https://www.ibm.com/support/knowledgecenter/en/SSYKE2_8.0.0/com.ibm.java.security.component.80.doc/security-component/jsse2Docs/enablefips.html)
+3. Keep your own key. [link](https://www.ibm.com/cloud/blog/announcements/keep-your-own-key-for-kubernetes-apps-with-highly-sensitive-data)